Multilingual Curriculum and Programs

 Dual Language (Bilingual) Programs

-Dual Language programs provide literacy and content instruction through two languages.
-These programs promote bilingualism and biliteracy, grade level academic achievement, and multicultural competence for all students.
+Our Dual Language programs provide literacy and content instruction in two languages.
+These programs promote bilingualism and biliteracy, grade-level academic achievement, and multicultural competence for all students.
 Currently, our Dual Language programs provide Spanish/English bilingual education.

 Schools that Offer Dual Language Programs